Giancarlo Bodoni: 2023

-Bodoni's title-fight against Marinho has now been rescheduled and the pair met in the co-main event of WNO: Rodriguez v Pena on February 25, 2023.
+Bodoni's title-fight against Marinho was then rescheduled and the pair met in the co-main event of WNO: Rodriguez v Pena on February 25, 2023.
 Bodoni lost the match by decision and Marinho retained his title.
+He then competed at the IBJJF Houston International Open on May 14, 2023, and won gold medals in the super-heavyweight and absolute divisions.